knyon/BIO321G_Project/README.md

     digits).
 Your data will be saved in the directory *saved_data/yourname* and the digits are the random seed used for avida.
 It will output the two populations to this directory.

+        For reference, the seeds we used to create our pairs of populations were: 633 (Lane), 637 (Nedu), 4385 (Sarah)

 2. **Run the experiment.**
     Run the run\_experiment.py script using any Python interpreter.
 Enter your